gofynd/fdk-client-java/documentation/platform/THEME.md

-This endpoint is used to delete a theme from the specified company and application.
+Remove a theme from the platform.

 *Returned Response:*